Bowire

 Below decks: tour every feature →

-Full MCP spec + AI-driven testing
+Full MCP spec — resources + prompts v1.6.x

 Nothing on this list is a commitment — Bowire is built in the open, and priorities shift with what users actually hit in practice.
 If something here matters to you, file an issue or start a discussion.